 The new frozen urine SRMs are superior to the freeze-dried predecessors SRMs 2670a, 2671a and 2672a with respect to commutability.
 Moreover, the new SRMs are designed to meet the needs for measurements of emerging environmental contaminants such as perchlorate.
 Perchlorate can modify thyroid function by competitively inhibiting iodide uptake.
 The Environmental Protection Agency plans to regulate perchlorate in the environment under the Safe Drinking Water Act.
-SRM 3668 is the first certified reference material (SRM) to have perchlorate certified in support of regulatory guidelines to come.
-In addition to NIST, the certification measurements of the two SRMs were made at CDC, Mayo Clinic and the New York State Department of Health, where clinical techniques were used to ensure relevance of SRMs for the intended applications.
+SRM 3668 is the first certified reference material (CRM) to have perchlorate certified in support of regulatory guidelines to come.
+In addition to NIST, the certification measurements of the two SRMs were made at CDC, Mayo Clinic, and the New York State Department of Health, where clinical techniques were used to ensure relevance of SRMs for the intended applications.
 The development of SRMs 2668 and 3668 reflects NIST’s commitment to continually improve chemical metrology to improve the health of the nation.

 Start Date:August 1, 2007

 Measurements and Standards for Contaminants in Biological (Human) Materials

 SRMs for Organic Contaminants in Human Serum, Milk, and Urine

 Development of SRM 955c Lead in Caprine Blood